 The Fragment Garden smells like ozone and patience.

 It occupies the fourth sub-level of a decommissioned Nexus Dynamics data processing center in Sector 11.
 Yeoh acquired it through channels she doesn't discuss, reinforced the walls with salvaged electromagnetic shielding, and installed monitoring equipment built from Collective surplus and Nexus salvage.
+The result is something between a laboratory and a reliquary — a space built for observation that ended up feeling like worship.

 The central chamber is circular — twenty meters in diameter, seven meters high, the ceiling covered in sensor arrays that look like an inverted forest of metallic branches.
 Six containment pedestals are arranged in a perfect hexagon, each holding a crystalline substrate container the size of a human fist.
 The containers glow amber — the faint, persistent luminescence of active ORACLE substrate.